 According to legend, the famous oeuvre was written by Virgil as a means of obtaining knowledge and wisdom through the use of magical invocations of the death, i.e., necromancy.

-The remaining little over 50 copies of the Ars Notoria show it to have been a complex and esoteric text that was intended to provide the reader with a means of attaining spiritual enlightenment and knowledge of the divine.
-It contains a series of invocations that are supposed to unlock the secrets of the universe and enable the user to communicate with demons, angels, the dead and other supernatural beings.
+The remaining little over 50 copies of the Ars Notoria reveal it to be a complex and esoteric text intended to provide the reader with a means of attaining spiritual enlightenment and knowledge of the divine.
+It contains a series of invocations that are supposed to unlock the secrets of the universe and enable the user to communicate with demons, angels, the dead, and other supernatural beings.

-Despite its dubious authorship and the fantastical nature of its contents, the Ars Notoria was widely read and studied by medieval scholars and magicians, and it continued to be influential in later centuries, until inquisition condemned most of the copies in circulation to be burnt.
+Despite its dubious authorship and the fantastical nature of its contents, the Ars Notoria was widely read and studied by medieval scholars and magicians, and it continued to be influential in later centuries until the Inquisition condemned most of the copies in circulation to be burnt.

 However, it is also possible that the attribution to Virgil was based on a genuine belief that the poet had magical powers or was somehow in tune with supernatural forces.
-That there was a kind of belief in the connection of the book to someone ‘higher up’ in the mystic hierarchy show the variations of the legend.
+The variations of the legend show that there was a belief in the connection of the book to someone “higher up” in the mystic hierarchy.

-Sometimes it is indeed claimed that the ars notoria was not written by Virgil but either by the biblical King Salomon or by the Centaur Chiron and that Virgil only got it from one or the other of them.
-According to these versions, Virgil’s head was in his tomb lying on the book and a certain Ludovicus, cousin of the famous Thomas Becket (who had indeed lived for years at the court of the Italian-Norman royal family), had taken it out to practice necromancy, while Virgil’s bones were brought to the Castel del Ovo in Naples and were never seen again.
+Sometimes it is indeed claimed that the Ars Notoria was not written by Virgil but either by the biblical King Solomon or by the centaur Chiron, and that Virgil only obtained it from one or the other of them.
+According to these versions, Virgil’s head was in his tomb lying on the book, and a certain Ludovicus, cousin of the famous Thomas Becket (who had indeed lived for years at the court of the Italian-Norman royal family), had taken it out to practice necromancy, while Virgil’s bones were brought to the Castel del Ovo in Naples and were never seen again.

 Given the fact that there circulated from then on numerous legends about Virgil and his magic powers it is surprising that Dante does not reflect any of these in his Divine Comedy.
 In Dante’s work Virgil represents reason and shows his medieval follower through the inferno.
 Virgil described the nine circles of hell in the Aeneid and Dante thus acknowledges his source.
 Yet, he does so without mentioning any magic.

-The reason for this absence may be that the lore of magic was actually created by the German and English nobles that had picked the idea up at the court of King Roger II and that took it home.
-It may then have taken some centuries for the tales to return back to Italian soil.
+The reason for this absence may be that the lore of magic was actually created by the German and English nobles who had picked up the idea at the court of King Roger II and took it home.
+It may have taken some centuries for the tales to return to Italian soil.

-And from there it first spread, before dissipating.
-Today we do not remember any more of the magical mysteries of the vate.
+From there, it first spread before dissipating.
+Today, we no longer remember any of the magical mysteries of the vate.

-All what remains is a contortion of the name of the poet.
+All that remains is a contortion of the name of the poet.
 “Virgil” is more commonly used in modern English, while “Vergil” is a more archaic spelling.
-The actual name of the famous Roman poet was however Publius Vergilius Maro.
-The ‘I’ might have replaced the ‘E’, when the story of the magic powers came up, as Virgil carries an echo of the Latin word for ‘wand’, the virga.
+The actual name of the famous Roman poet was, however, Publius Vergilius Maro.
+The ‘I’ might have replaced the ‘E’ when the story of the magic powers came up, as Virgil carries an echo of the Latin word for ‘wand’, the virga.

 “Forsan et haec olim meminisse iuvabit” – “Perhaps someday it will be pleasing to remember even these things.”